Walking in extreme heat

-As I’m in the process of putting my groceries into the back of my SUV, I have this lady in full spandex ‘work-out’ clothes… with perfect hair and make-up, everything walk up to me… actually, lets say that she ‘swayed’ her way up to me, and decided to tell me what she thought about me parking in the handicapped parking spot.
-And by that, I mean… she called me a Lazy… you know what… (Use your imagination).
+As I’m in the process of putting my groceries into the back of my SUV, I have this lady in full spandex ‘work-out’ clothes with perfect hair and make-up walk up to me – actually, let’s say that she ‘swayed’ her way up to me and decided to tell me what she thought about me parking in the handicapped parking spot.
+And by that I mean… she called me a lazy you know what (use your imagination).

-Now, let me just say that yes, we all know that I have a hard time holding my tongue with comebacks to these small minded people, but I’ve been working on it… to not just go off on everyone all the time.
-But I was over heated, tired, weak, and just frustrated in general.
-And she hit my last nerve… pun intended.
+Now, let me just say that yes, we all know that I have a hard time holding my tongue with comebacks to these small minded people, but I’ve been working on it – to not just go off on everyone all the time.
+But I was overheated, tired, weak, and just frustrated in general.
+And she hit my last nerve, pun intended.
 So I told her she needed to get the stick out of her uptight… yeah.
 She then proceeded to stomp away from me in a true temper tantrum fashion.
-While I’m still at the back of my car, trying to not fall over.
+All while I’m still at the back of my car, trying to not fall over.

-Now, this little interaction that lasted maybe a minute, ruined the rest of my day cause I was already having a not so good day to begin with.
+Now, this little interaction that lasted maybe a minute ruined the rest of my day because I was already having a not-so-good day to begin with.
 But this is what brings me to the topic of Disability Discrimination.
 Because I know that I’m not the only one that has gone through this, and I won’t be the last.

-I guess I should assume that everyone out there has the common courtesy of being polite and respectful to others.
-Because I would NEVER… EVER do anything like that to someone else.
+I guess I shouldn’t assume that everyone out there has the common courtesy of being polite and respectful to others.
+Because I would NEVER, EVER do anything like that to someone else.

 I also shared a photo the other day on my Facebook Page.
-It was a car, that had a temporary handicapped placard, was still running… with no one in it.
-BUT, it was using two parking spots.
+It was a car that had a temporary handicapped placard, was still running, but it had no one in it.
+And it was using two parking spots.
 AND the door was not even 5 feet from where the car was.
-I walked in, and she is sitting there, signing her kids up for something… and I’m sitting there biting my tongue, because doing what she did is just flat out RUDE.
+I walked in, and she is sitting there, signing her kids up for something, and I’m sitting there biting my tongue, because doing what she did is just flat out RUDE.
 Click here to see the pic.

-I just don’t understand why people have to stick their nose where it doesn’t belong I guess.
+I just don’t understand why people have to stick their noses where they don’t belong, I guess.
 Would I still get ‘discriminated’ against for ‘abusing’ a wheelchair parking spot, if I walked with a cane, walker, etc.?
-NO ONE should have to ‘prove’ his or her disability to a COMPLETE stranger, if you have a parking placard that was issued to YOU!
+NO ONE should have to ‘prove’ his or her disability to a COMPLETE stranger if you have a parking placard that was issued to YOU!
 It wasn’t done just for kicks.
 It’s not like I WANT to use it… I just NEED to at times.
 I really try not to use it if I don’t have to.
-If there is a parking space up close, that isn’t handicapped, I’ll park there instead.
+If there is a parking space up close that isn’t handicapped, I’ll park there instead.

 I do understand that there ARE people out there that abuse the system.
 There ARE people that abuse the parking pass, etc. But it’s not EVERYONE.
 I don’t sit there and make assumptions… because you know how that saying goes.

-If you really think that someone out there is abusing the parking pass, etc. Let the cops handle it if you really feel that the person it was issued to is not using the placard.
+If you really think that someone out there is abusing the parking pass – let the cops handle it if you really feel that the person it was issued to is not using the placard appropriately.

 So if you have ever been discriminated against because of your disability, I’m sorry.
 But I want you to know that you aren’t alone.
 It happens WAY too often.
 We need to educate the public about MS and many other invisible diseases.
 We didn’t ask for this, and we’re already being punished enough by battling this disease on a daily basis.
 We don’t need anyone to add to it.